DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 In the example project, you can check whether the customization has had any effect by using the following steps:

 - Open the [PublicReportPage](https://github.com/DevExpress/aspnet-security-bestpractices/blob/77534a317c3d685810e57cf034994d99a2d1c58f/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Controllers/Authorization/AuthorizationController.Reports.cs#L11-L13) page without logging in.
 This page contains a Report Viewer.
-- Try to open a report using the client API in the browser console.
+- Try to use the client API in the browser console to open a report.
 The example report has restricted access:

 ```
 >documentViewer.OpenReport("Admin Report");